What types of topics are discussed?

 - Knowing when it’s time to ask for more help

-What support or tools will I get from Parent University?
+- What support or tools will I get from Friends and Family University?

-What do our past patients’ parents say about Parent University?
+What do our past patients’ parents say about Friends and Family University?

 “At Rogers, my son found a group of peers who ‘got it.’
-And, I found a group of parents through Parent University who understood the struggles of balancing other children, work, bad days, good days (would they last?).
+And I found a group of parents who understood the struggles of balancing other children, work, bad days, good days (would they last?).
 Even though these are most likely transient relationships, they gave validation and compassion (and sometimes just a hug and an ‘I understand’) to us as we walked this PHP/IOP road.”

-What programs include Parent University as part of treatment?
+What programs include Friends and Family University as part of treatment?